Content on this page was generated by AI and has not been manually reviewed.

 How to switch DNS servers on your devices

 Changing DNS settings is one of the fastest wins for noticeable performance and privacy improvements.
 Here’s how to do it on common platforms.
-How to Add a Voice Channel in a Discord Server Step by Step Guide
+Discover the Power of Verified Discord Communities How to Add Verification to a Discord Server 2026

 • Windows